lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 **Curly Braces:** Opening braces should be on same line as condition or function that contains them.
 Curly braces should always be used in coditional even if it is one line **Parentheses:** Should be used for clarifying oder of precedence.
+**Indentation:** Indentation should be used in all conditionals, iteratives, and functions.
+Indentation should be 4 spaces.
+**Line Endings:** All End Of Line sequences should be LF(line feed).
+This prevents files from looking like they are changed when nothing was changed at all.

 ===============
 Common Practice